-Dr Joshua Roffman asks, could folic acid hold the clue to reducing the risk of schizophrenia?
+Dr Joshua Roffman sought to find out if could folic acid hold the clue to reducing the risk of schizophrenia?

 Taking folic acid around the time of conception is known to reduce the risk of disorders like spina bifida.
 In the 1990s, the US government recognised this, requiring grain manufacturers to fortify bread, cereals and other grain products with folic acid.

 A lack of folic acid has also been linked to schizophrenia and, in a previous research project, Joshua and his team showed that some people with the condition struggle to process folic acid.